Blessing of Class Diversity in Pre-training: EXPERIMENTS

-\textbf{Notations.} Let $[n] = \{1, 2, \cdots , n\}$.
+\textbf{Notations} Let $[n] = \{1, 2, \cdots , n\}$.
 We use $\|\cdot\|$ or $\|\cdot \|_2$ to denote the $\ell_2$ norm of a vector.
 Let $\gN(\mu, \sigma_2)$ be the one-dimensional Gaussian distribution.
 For a matrix $\mathbf{W} \in \sR^{m \times n}$, let $\|\mathbf{W}\|_{1, \infty} = \max_{q} (\sum_{p} |\mathbf{W}_{q,p}| )$ and $\|\mathbf{W}\|_{\infty \to 2}$ be the induced $\infty$-to-$2$ operator norm.
 We use the standard $O(\cdot), \Omega(\cdot)$ and $\Theta(\cdot)$ notation to hide universal constant factors, and use $\widetilde{O}(\cdot)$ to hide logarithmic factors.
 We also use $a \lesssim b$ to indicate $a = O(b)$.

-\textbf{Problem Setup.} The procedure is divided into two stages: the pre-training stage to find a representation function and the downstream training stage to obtain a predictor for the downstream task.
+\textbf{Problem setup} This work is in line with previous transfer learning theories~\citep{du2020few,tripuraneni2020theory} that first pre-train on a large corpus to get a good representation, which, could be future utilized by various downstream tasks.
+Formally, the procedure is divided into two stages: the pre-training stage to find a representation function and the downstream training stage to obtain a predictor for the downstream task.
 In both stages, we use $\hat{R}$ to represent empirical risk and use $R$ to represent expected loss.

 In the first stage, we have one pre-training task with $n$ samples, $\{x_i^{\pre},y_i^{\pre}\}_{i=1}^n$, where $x_i^{\pre} \in \gX^\pre \subset \mathbb{R}^d$ is the input and $y_i^{\pre} \in \{0,1\}^{k-1}$ is the one-hot label for $k$-class classification (if $y_i^{\pre}$ is all-zero then it represents the $k$-th class).\footnote{We assume only one pre-training task for the ease of presentation.
 It is straightforward to generalize our results to multiple pre-training tasks.} For instance, in masked language modeling, the input of each sample is a sentence with one word masked out, and the label is the masked word.\footnote{Here we say only one word being masked only for the ease of presentation.
 It is straightforward to generalize our results to the case where multiple words are masked out.} $k$ in this example is the size of the vocabulary ($\approx 30K$).
 We aim to obtain a good representation function $\hat{h}$ within a function class $\gH \subset \{\mathbb{R}^d \rightarrow \mathbb{R}^r\}$ where $r$ is the embedding dimension (often equals to 768, 1024, 2048 in NLP pre-training).
 For example, one popular choice of the representation function $\hat{h}$ in NLP applications is the Transformer model and its variants~\citep{vaswani2017attention,devlin2018bert}.
 On top of the representation, we predict the labels using function $f^\pre$ within function class $\mathcal{F}^{\pre} \subset \{\mathbb{R}^r \rightarrow \mathbb{R}^{k-1}\}$.